Artwork Page for Two-Handed Sword

 The two-handed sword, originally a weapon of war for specialist infantry, is so named because two hands were required to wield it.
 By the late 1600s, these enormous swords assumed a largely ceremonial or bodyguard function.

-Two-handed sword, a cross-shaped, long sword with a narrow, steel blade with two flanking spikes just before the hilt.
+A cross-shaped, long sword features a narrow, steel blade with two flanking spikes just before the hilt.
 The cross-bar of the hilt extends straight across, widening slightly into teardrop shapes at the ends and with semi-circular extensions arcing out perpendicularly from the base of the handle.
-The handle is wrapped in black leather, narrowing slightly before flaring out and rounding into a bulb shaped knob.
+The handle is wrapped in black leather, narrowing slightly before flaring out and rounding into a bulb-shaped knob.

 Two-Handed Sword